joshtynjala/actionscript-3.0-developers-guide/rich-media-content/working-with-video/video-example-video-jukebox.md

 display list and give them the following instance names: `playButton`, `pauseButton`, `stopButton`, `backButton`, and `forwardButton`.

-For each of these Button instances, you’ll need to assign a handler for the `click` event, as seen in the following snippet:
+For each of these Button instances, you'll need to assign a handler for the `click` event, as seen in the following snippet:

     playButton.addEventListener(MouseEvent.CLICK, buttonClickHandler);